Nagorno-Karabakh reports civilian casualties amid shelling | DW | 06.11.2020

 Independent observers said fighting appeared to be moving deeper into the mountainous enclave.

-Azerbaijan's Defense Ministry denied the reports of targeting civilian areas, calling the allegations "misinformation."
-Azerbaijan accused Armenia of targeting the city of Terter and nearby villages in Azerbaijan.
+Azerbaijan's Defense Ministry has denied the reports of targeting civilian areas, calling the allegations "misinformation."
+Azerbaijan has accused Armenia of targeting the city of Terter and nearby villages in Azerbaijan.

 -